cellozero666/KORE/README.md

 ## AI-Assisted Development

 K.O.R.E. adopts specialized AI agents with clearly defined responsibilities.
+The names from the three Gurus on Chrono Trigger.

 Gaspar
+Just as Gaspar guides the heroes in Chrono Trigger, this agent guides the documentation, specs, and harness.

 Software architect.